The Best 5 Quad Exercises For Runners

 1. Squats

 I started with bodyweight squats but added dumbbells for an extra challenge once I got stronger.
-Keep your form tight—back flat, core engaged, and knees tracking over your toes.
+Make sure your form is solid: keep your back flat, core engaged, and knees in line with your toes.

 How to do it: